mjahanseir/DeepJavaSE/src/Hashing/01-What_is_Hashing.md

+## What Is Hashing
-## What is a hash function?
+- What is a hash function?
-What is a perfect hash function?
+- What is a perfect hash function?
-What is a collision?
+- What is a collision?
 If you know the index of an element in the array, you can retrieve the element using the index in O(1) time.
 So, can we store the values in an array and use the key as